MileHacker Logo

 • Located in the city's old district (Poblacion).

-• Bore historical importance, serving as a refuge during the Philippine-American War.
+• Bore the historical weight of, serving as a refuge during the Philippine-American War.

 • Open during regular church hours for worship.
 No entrance fee applies.